sadcoffeee/Quick-Beat-Saber-Video-Editor/README.md

 - Just double-click the `.exe`
 - Select your video file
+- Enter the desired video parameters
+  - Trimming timestamps
+  - File save location
-- Enter the BeatSaver ID and trimming timestamps
+  - (Optional) Map BeatSaver ID
+  - (Optional) Saturation adjustment
 - Wait for processing (this step might take several minutes depending on your video length and computer specs)
 - Processed video will be saved to your selected folder